310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 {% endbubble %}

 {% bubble Makoto %}
 Huh?
 Are you sure?
-But you’re the one who wrote the script, so I was thinking about doing the preparations at least…
+But you’re the one who wrote the script, so I was thinking of doing the preparations at least…
 {% endbubble %}

 {% bubble Shinobu v2 %}